Specializing in beach side condominiums!

 Click the button below to see what’s currently for sale along the entire east coast of Brevard County.

 If you plan on purchasing a condo with a VA loan, your options are pretty limited.
 The condo complex needs to be pre-approved by the VA and their requirements are pretty strict.
 Click the link below to see what condo’s are currently for sale that are VA approved.

 For dog-lovers, the one big downside to living in a condo is that the vast majority of them only allow small dogs.
 We at Florida Coast Realty Partners heard your frustration and after doing extensive research we came up with a list of condominium associations that allow any size dog!
-We have first focused on just condos that are beach-side (i.e. the barrier island from Cape Canaveral south to Melbourne Beach).
-Click here to view a list of all Brevard County beach-side condos that allow any size dog.
-We are working on a similar list that will include all condos in Brevard County that allow dogs of any size.
+Click here to view a list of all Brevard County condos that allow any size dog.
+Click the buttons below for more specific locations

 Is Condo Life Right For You?